FreedomBen/breakout71/Readme.md

 - [colin] bigger ball - self-explanatory
 - [colin] smaller ball - yes.
 - [colin] sturdy ball - does more damage to bricks, to conter sturdy bricks
-- [colin] accumulation - coins aglutinate into bigger coins that hold more value
+- [colin] accumulation - coins agglutinate into bigger coins that hold more value
 - [colin] plot - plot the ball's trajectory as you position your puck
 - [colin] golden corners - catch coins at the sides of the puck to double their value
 - [colin] varied diet - your combo grows if you keep hitting different coloured bricks each time